jgc128/DefVectors/README.md

 Build
 -----

 To build under Windows, use Visual Studio 2010 project in msvs folder.
-To build under *nix use make.
+To build under *nix use makefile.

 Using
 -----